AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 ![](https://cdn-images-1.medium.com/max/800/1*QsMvkmRyEEvlmajyOGcUnA.png)

 **_NOTE: These changes are relevant for Notebook P5-azure-openai-fine-tuning.ipynb.
-If you’re getting an error message related to ChromaDB when running the code in this notebook, try restarting the Kernel and re-running the code._**
+If you’re getting an error message related to ChromaDB when running the code in this Notebook, try restarting the Kernel and re-running the code._**

 <br/><br/>